MS/DI Program (MS-PD)

 The program accepts up to 12 interns per year.
-The MS/DI is a 22-month program that includes 1200 hours of supervised practice hours in professional work settings.
-The MS/DI is a hybrid program, with the majority of the coursework delivered online and the supervised practice rotations located in the Mid-Willamette Valley in Oregon.
+The MS-PD is a 22-month program that includes 1200 hours of supervised practice hours in professional work settings.
+The MS-PD is a hybrid program, with the majority of the coursework delivered online and the supervised practice rotations located in the Mid-Willamette Valley in Oregon.
 The supervised practice hours are completed during the second year of the program.
-Interns are not required to move to Oregon until March of their first year in the program.
+Interns are not required to move to Oregon until spring/summer of their first year in the program.

-The MS/DI program has 2 concentration areas in senior nutrition care and community/primary care nutrition practice.
+The MS-PD program has 2 concentration areas in senior nutrition care and community/primary care nutrition practice.
 Each intern also participates in rotations in the traditional venues of foodservice, clinical, and community.
 The program comprises 30+ rotation sites and 55+ preceptors.